Bogdanp/anom-py/docs/source/quickstart.rst

 For this reason, all anom properties except for |prop_Computed| are *unindexed by default*.
-This means that if you want to filter on or sort by a property you must decide up front if it's going to be indexed or not.
+This means that if you want to filter on or sort by a property you have to decide up front if it's going to be indexed or not.

 Changing a property from unindexed to indexed (or vice-versa) on your model **will not** affect the indexing schemes of previously-saved data.
-You must re-save individual entities in order to add or remove indexes.
+You need to re-save individual entities in order to add or remove indexes.

 Conditional Indexes
 ^^^^^^^^^^^^^^^^^^^